trygvrad/DF-XRM_viz/paper/paper.md

 # Comparison to other tools

-The calculation of absorption spectra can be handled by other web apps or desktop applications, while the calculation of diffracion peaks is commonly done by desktop applications.
+The calculation of absorption spectra can be handled by other web apps or desktop applications, while the calculation of diffraction peaks is commonly done by desktop applications.
 `DF-XRM_vis` expands upon previous work by providing multiple features in a single package with minimal input.
 Furthermore, the 3D visualization, is a unique feature of `DF-XRM_vis` specifically tailored to then needs of the DF-XRM community.
 As for the lens alignment, there are other tools that can calculate the focal power of a lensbox for X-rays, but a large number of parameters must be specified (lens material, wavelength, position of lenslets, radius of curvature of each lenslet, etc.).